 CDC has developed a new serologic laboratory test to assist with efforts to determine how much of the U.S. population has been infected with SARS-CoV-2, the virus that causes COVID-19.
 The serology test looks for the presence of antibodies, which are specific proteins made in response to infections.
 It typically takes one to three weeks after someone becomes sick with COVID-19 for their body to make antibodies; some people may take longer to develop antibodies.
 The antibodies detected by this test indicate that a person has had an immune response to SARS-CoV-2, regardless of whether symptoms developed from infection or the infection was asymptomatic.
 However, it is important to point out that, at this point, we do not know whether the presence of antibodies provides immunity to the virus.
 Currently, CDC's serologic test is designed and validated exclusively for broad-based surveillance and research that is giving us information needed to guide the response to the pandemic and protect the public's health.
+The test is currently not designed to test individuals who want to know if they have been previously infected with COVID-19.

-During the week of March 30, CDC and public health partners began the first stage of studies of community transmission of SARS-CoV-2.
+During the week of March 30, CDC and public health partners began the first stage of antibody studies of community transmission of SARS-CoV-2.
 These initial studies use serum samples collected in the state of Washington and New York City.
 In April, the second stage expanded to include serologic testing in more areas with high numbers of people with diagnosed infections.
 It also includes studies of households in some states.
 By using seroprevalence surveys, CDC can learn about people who have been infected, including those infections that might have been missed due to lack of symptoms or testing not being performed for other reasons.
 These surveys can also track how infections progress through the population over time.
 This is done by taking "snap shots" of the percentage of people from the same area who have antibodies against SARS-CoV-2 (also called the seroprevalence) at different time points.